SciPhi-AI/synthesizer/README.md

 poetry run python sciphi/examples/library_of_phi/raw_data/ocw_scraper.py scrape
 ```

-#### Step 2: Process the scraped data to Generate 'Draft' syllabi YAMLs:
+#### Step 2: Process the scraped data to Generate 'Draft' syllabi YAMLs

 Converts the scraped data into a JSON YAML 'draft' syllabi with the help of a specified LLM (defaults to openai).